 Installation on Linux Platforms

-Follow these steps to install Oracle GraalVM Enterprise Edition on x86 64-bit Linux operating systems:
+Follow these steps to install Oracle GraalVM Enterprise Edition on the Linux operating system:

 - Point the